-Technology Acceleration integrates new technology into the products, processes, services and business models of manufacturers to solve manufacturing problems.
+Technology Acceleration integrates new technologies into the products, processes, services and business models of manufacturers to solve manufacturing problems.
 Technology Acceleration can also pursue opportunities, facilitate competitiveness and enhance manufacturing growth.
-It spans the innovation continuum and includes aspects of technology transfer, technology transition, technology diffusion, technology deployment and manufacturing implementation.
+It spans the innovation continuum and includes aspects of technology transfer, technology transition, technology diffusion, technology deployment and manufacturing implementation as well as Industry 4.0.
 If you are interested in developing new products but lack the new technology needed to complete it, VMEC can help.
 If you have product or process problems that could be fixed with a technology solution, we’re here to help!

 Vermont Manufacturing Collaborative (VT-MC)

 The Vermont Manufacturing Collaborative (VT-MC) is a public-private partnership between industry, higher education, and various technical and support resources.
 Officially launched in July 2019, a key strategic goal of VT-MC is to establish and maintain a working “collaborative” that remains a key foundation stone in a vibrant ‘Advanced Manufacturing Center of Excellence’ hosted by Vermont Technical College (Vermont Tech / VTC) in Randolph Center.

 - VT-MC Fact Sheet

 - August 31, 2020 Press Release – Leahy And Vermont Tech Announce A Nearly $8 Million Federal Investment To Establish Vermont’s First Advanced Manufacturing, Education And Development Facility

 - Questions?
 Contact Chris Paulk, VT-MC Interim Director, for further information – (480) 201-7982 / [email protected]

 MEP’s Advanced Technology Team

 Your easy button connector to Advanced Technology Solutions